Sami170500/MLB-INTERNSHIP/TASK21/Readme.md

 - CLAHE-based contrast enhancement
 - Image sharpening

+These techniques help improve text visibility and provide a cleaner input for OCR.

 ## OCR & Text Detection

 **Tesseract OCR** is used to extract text from both the original and preprocessed images.

-The preprocessed image is also used for text detection and provides:
+Text detection provides:

 - Extracted text
 - Bounding box coordinates
 - Confidence scores

-Detected text regions are visualized on the processed document using bounding boxes and confidence percentages.
+Detected text regions are visualized on the preprocessed document using bounding boxes and confidence percentages.

-## Raw & Preprocessed OCR
+## OCR Evaluation

-For images with ground-truth text, OCR results from the raw and preprocessed images are compared against the correct text to demonstrate the effect of preprocessing.
+For the ground-truth dataset, the raw and preprocessed OCR results are compared using WER and CER.

-For the three additional images without ground truth, numerical accuracy is not reported.
-Instead, the results are shown qualitatively:

-**Raw Image → Preprocessed Image → OCR Output → Bounding Boxes + Confidence**

-## Results

 For each document, the system generates: